kgodden/jetson_orin_hardware_jpeg_test/README.md

 ## Initial results on Orin AGX

 Ecoding the 5328x3040 JPEG images from RGB24 using the hardware encoder is about 30% faster than using libjpeg-turbo, which isn't mind blowing....
 However it does use about 50% less CPU time when encoding which might be useful if your system is already CPU pressured.
-More tests and analysis to follow...
+For smaller images like HD images the times are about the same.

 I will continuie to investiage if all of the colour conversion and JPEG encoding can be achieved in hardare without having to copy the image data back and forth.